annateittinen/LanguageSelection/README.md

 Maintains a clear separation between data, business logic, and UI.

 a.
-MainActivity does not need to know how the LanguageViewModel is created or that it even requires a LanguageRepository.
+MainActivity does not need to know how the LanguageViewModel is created.

 b.
 MainActivity just focuses purely on lifecycle and UI setup.